PiyushChaukade/Meroku_project/README.md

 - The data we are fetching originates from Supabase, where I have been pushing data from [alchemy.com](https://www.alchemy.com/) for the last 1000 transactions.

+- You can also use [Deployed](https://meroku-project.onrender.com/Report) link instead of localhost link.